Companhia Zaffari: Malls

 In December 1991, Zaffari opened its first mall, Bourbon Shopping Assis Brasil, in Porto Alegre.
 The mall has an Bourbon hypermarket as an anchor tenant and 98 stores.

 In 1997, Zaffari bought Shopping Matarazzo in São Paulo to start its operations outside Rio Grande do Sul but several problems prevented Zaffari from operating there.

 On February of the same year, the Zaffari Canoas store was reformed and became Bourbon Shopping Canoas, with 45 stores and a food court.

 In 1998, Bourbon Shopping Ipiranga was opened, with 70,000 square meters, 87 stores and a multiplex cinema with 8 screens.

 One year later, Zaffari opened its first mall outside Porto Alegre, Bourbon Shopping Passo Fundo, with 50 stores.

-In 2001, Zaffari opened Bourbon Shopping Country, with 95,000 square meters, over 100 stores and a Livraria Cultura megabookstore.
+In 2001, Zaffari opened Bourbon Shopping Country, with 95,000 square meters, over 100 stores and a Livraria Cultura mega-bookstore.
 In June 2007, was opened the Bourbon Country Theater, with capacity of 1019 people.

 In December 2004, Bourbon Shopping São Leopoldo was opened, with a 7,000-square-meter hypermarket, 70 stores and a multiplex cinema with 5 screens.

 In January 2006, Zaffari bought NovoShopping, in Novo Hamburgo, with over 49,000 square meters of built area.
 After the reform, ended in 2010, the mall is named Bourbon Shopping Novo Hamburgo.

 In March 2008, Bourbon Shopping São Paulo was opened.
 It is the first Zaffari operation outside Rio Grande do Sul and was built on the same place where Shopping Matarazzo was.

 Bourbon Shopping São Paulo hypermarket is named Záffari instead of Zaffari, emphasizing the intended pronunciation to this new public.
 It also has 210 stores, the first Brazilian IMAX cinema and Teatro Bradesco, a theater with a capacity of 1457 people.